NVIDIA/DL4AGX/AV-Solutions/uniad-trt/documents/explicit_quantization.md

     --dq_only
 ```

-#### Steps on Orin Platform
+#### Steps on DRIVE Orin-X Platform
-The following steps for building TensorRT engine with explicit quantization are performed on Orin platform.
-We recommend using `TensorRT-10.7` to build TensorRT engine for best performance on Orin platform.
+The following steps for building TensorRT engine with explicit quantization are performed on DRIVE Orin-X platform.
+We use TensorRT 10.7 in our experiments.

-##### Build TensorRT Engine with Explicit Quantization on Orin with TensorRT-10.7
+##### Build TensorRT Engine with Explicit Quantization on DRIVE Orin
-Please follow steps in [Plugins and Application Compilation](../inference_app/README.md#plugins-and-application-compilation) to compile TensorRT plugins for `TensorRT-10.7` on Orin platform before building TensorRT engine.
+Please follow steps in [Plugins and Application Compilation](../inference_app/README.md#plugins-and-application-compilation) to compile TensorRT plugins for `TensorRT-10.7` on DRIVE Orin-X platform before building TensorRT engine.
 ```
 MIN=901
 OPT=901